CryptoverseCC/robohash-token/README.md

 Ad 4. `src/entityApi.js`

-The colors map from line 4 is used to display proper backgrund behind the kitty.
+The colors map from line 4 is used to display proper background behind the kitty.
 Since we will have only one background color you can remove it entirely.

 Next thing we need to change is the `getEntityData` function.
 It is used to fetch details about particular entity from backend.
-It takes tokenId as a paramter and returns custom object which is used to display our enity on the page.
+It takes tokenId as a parameter and returns custom object which is used to display our entity on the page.
 Since we don't have backend we will have to connect it to our contract on ethereum network.
 For this we will again reach for our well known infura.

 First thing we need to do is to import web3 and our token's abi `robohash/build/contracts/RoboHashToken.json` (note: react doesn't allow to import files from outside of the src directory, you can copy your abi file to src directory or simlink it)